Speak with an Expert

 3. Merchants Lack of organisation: couldn’t educate the millions of small Indian vendors with sufficient knowledge of the online marketplace.

-Read More The growth of the UK’s restaurant market
+Read More The Age of Technology

 Following on from all of these points, deciding whether you are ready to become an entrepreneur is a challenging feat.
 This therefore involves a very comprehensive and stringent decision making process and only you would truly know at the end of the day.
 However, there are a number of questions you can ask yourself to help in this process and these would include: